The American Automobile Industry in World War Two

 For more information see the dedicated Fisher-Body page above.

 Fisher Body-Ternstedt Division: This shows up for the first time in the 1945 GM annual report as a distinct division.
-For the war effort its contributions are shown under Fisher Body.
+Its contributions to the war effort are detailed under Fisher Body.

-Frigidaire Division: (363,000) .50 Caliber Browning M2 Machine Guns, (1,000,000) spare .50 Caliber Machine Gun Barrels - First Contract was in June of 1941.
+Frigidaire Division: 363,000 .50 Caliber Browning M2 Machine Guns, 1,000,000 spare .50 Caliber Machine Gun Barrels - First Contract was in June 1941.
 Frigidaire engineers made over 500 design and manufacturing changes and reduced the cost of the machine gun to 25% of the original cost using mass manufacturing techniques.
 Chambering of one million FP-45 "Liberator" pistols to .45 caliber.

-Frigidaire also built components for both three and four bladed Aeroproducts propellers, which was another GM Division located in nearby Vandalia, OH.
+Frigidaire also built components for both three and four bladed propellers for Aeroproducts, which was another GM Division located in nearby Vandalia, OH.
 These propellers were installed on the Bell P-39 and P-63.
-Components supplied by Frigidaire were the blades, hub, regulator assembly, blade thrust member and other parts.
+Components supplied by Frigidaire were the blades, hub, regulator assembly, blade thrust member, and other parts.

-General Motors Institute (GMI): GMI was GM's own in-house four year college to produce engineers and managers for its world wide operation.
-During WWII GMI provided industrial training to 17,500 men and women to help them learn the skills needed to produce military products in GM plants.
-Over 10,000 military personnel were trained here on GM wartime products.
+General Motors Institute (GMI): GMI was GM's own in-house four year college with a mission to produce engineers and managers for its world wide operations.
+During World War Two, GMI provided industrial training to 17,500 men and women to help them learn the skills needed to produce military products in GM plants.
+Over 10,000 military personnel were trained there on GM wartime products.
 For more information see the dedicated GMI page above.

 GM Overseas Operations Division:

 The main plants were in England, India, and Australia with smaller ones in other countries.
-Products included tanks, trucks, aircraft engines, anti-tank guns, artillery, assault boats, troop barges, aerial torpedoes and depth bombs.
+These plants reassembled knocked down Chevrolet and GMC trucks.

-General Motors Parts Division: This would have supplied the replacement parts needed to keep the civilian cars and trucks operating during the Second World War.
+General Motors Parts Division: This division supplied the replacement parts needed to keep the civilian cars and trucks operating during the Second World War.
 A limited number of spare parts were manufactured during the war which became extremely important as no new cars were being built.

-General Motors Proving Ground: Also known as the Milford Proving Grounds.
-Test location for new WWII vehicles such as trucks, tanks and tank destroyers.
+General Motors Proving Ground: This is also known as the Milford Proving Grounds.
+It was the test location for many new World War Two vehicles such as trucks, tanks, and tank destroyers.
 Over 900 vehicles from all manufacturers were tested during the Second World War.
 For more information see the dedicated General Motors Proving Grounds page above.

-Harrison Radiator Division: Radiators and oil coolers for various military applications including tanks and aircraft.
+Harrison Radiator Division: Radiators and oil coolers for tanks, aircraft, and various other military applications.
 For more information see the dedicated Harrison page above.

 Hyatt Bearing Division: Roller bearings for various military applications.
 For more information see the dedicated Hyatt page above.